 You Are Here: Home > Divisions > Financial Markets Division

-The Financial Markets Division (FMD) is responsible for the implementation of the Central Bank’s monetary policy and the management of the country’s foreign exchange reserves, as well as the administering and monitoring of the issuance of government securities.
-It has as main objective the development of the financial markets to ensure well-functioning and efficient money and foreign exchange markets.
+The Financial Markets Division (FMD) is responsible for the implementation of the Central Bank’s monetary policy, the management of the country’s international reserves as well as the issuance and management of government securities on behalf of the government.
+It has as its aim the development of the financial markets so as to ensure well-functioning and efficient money and foreign exchange markets.

 The Reserve Management section handles the day-to-day management of the foreign exchange reserves in compliance with the Board’s approved Investment Policy and the Investment Guidelines set by the Investment Committee (IC).
+International reserves are managed considering the investment policy objectives of capital preservation, liquidity management and maximising returns in that order of priority.
 The section makes recommendations to IC with regards to investment strategies and executes investment decisions on behalf of the Bank.